-APPENDIX 5.
+APPENDIX 6.
 Summary of black bear hunting regulations in the U.S. (modified from Scheick 2002, and data collected from the 2018 Western Black Bear Workshop and 2019 Eastern Black Bear Workshop).

+.
+5 Dog

-State or Listed Any Bear Dog Hunting
+State or Listed Any Bear Hunting D 111

 Province Status Season Season Baiting Comments

 Alabama Protected No No No

 Alaska Game Yes Yes Yes Has a spring harvest season; dogs and bait require registration with state authorities; use of dogs is very rare.

 Arizona Game Yes Yes No Has a spring harvest season.

 Arkansas Game Yes No Yes

 California Game Yes No No

 Colorado Game Yes No No

 Connecticut Protected No No No

 Delaware Extirpated No No No No wild bear population since colonial times; only occasional transient sightings.

 Florida Game No No No Was previously listed as threatened until 2012; Had one harvest season in 2015; no season since then.

-Georgia Game Yes Yes No
+Georgia Game Yes Yes No ,

 Hawaii Unclassified No No No Not part of historic or current bear range.

 Idaho Game Yes Yes Yes Has a spring harvest season.

 Illinois Extirpated No No No No wild bear population, may be some transients.

 Indiana Extirpated No No No

 Iowa Game No No No No wild bear population, occasional transients; there are currently no protections for bears in the state.

 Kansas Extirpated No No No No wild bear population, incidental sightings in extreme southeast and far west.

 Kentucky Game Yes Yes No

 Louisiana Protected No No No

 Maine Game Yes Yes Yes Trapping also permitted.

-Maryland Game Yes No No
+Maryland Game Yes No No 11 6 1

 Massachusetts Game Yes No No

 Michigan Game Yes Yes Yes

 Minnesota Game Yes No Yes

-Mississippi Protected No V No No E'
+Mississippi Protected No No No

 Missouri Game Yes No No First season since recovery in 2021.

 Montana Game Yes No No Has a spring harvest season.

 Nebraska Game No No No No population, occasional transient.

 Nevada Game Yes Yes No

+New Hampshin Yes Yes Yes

-New Hampshire New Jersey e Game Game Yes No Yes No Yes No Has historically had a season; in 2021 the season was suspended.
+New Jersey Game Yes No No